 The train arrives into Ratnagiri this morning - a veritable jewel on the Konkan coast.
 Disembark after and take a tour of the Ganpatiphule temple, popular with locals and tourists, it houses 400 year old idol that is believed to have sprung from the soil.
 Return to the train for lunch bfeore visiting a mango and acashew plantation.
 (B, L, D)

 Morning arrival in Mumbai, where you will disembark.
-Continue to Hyatt Regency, near the airport, for an overnight stay.
+Continue to The LaLiT Mumbai (or similar) for an overnight stay.
 (B)